flarum/flarum/readme.md

 * Step 2: `php -S localhost:9999 launch.php`

 `launch.php` is a custom script that gives you a reproducable development environment.

+## SSO documentation

+Access the sample SSO website on `localhost:8888` and follow click through.
 ___
 * Last revision on 16/09/2017
 * @aligajani